ripla/vaadin-microservices-example/README.md

 5. Next I want to be able to scale the Vaadin nodes by just adding more nodes.
 Sticky sessions are required for this.

-6. TODO Add Docker files for all services and deploy to AWS
+6. TODO Add Docker files for all services, update readme and deploy to AWS

 7. TODO: Add hystrix-dashboard and check that Hystrix streams work